microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/New-MgBetaDevice.md

     - `[ExtensionAttribute9 <String>]`: Ninth customizable extension attribute.
   - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the device.
 Read-only.
 Nullable.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Hostnames <String[]>]`: List of host names for the device.
+  - `[Hostnames <String[]>]`: List of hostNames for the device.
   - `[IsCompliant <Boolean?>]`: true if the device complies with Mobile Device Management (MDM) policies; otherwise, false.
 Read-only.
 This can only be updated by Intune for any device OS type or by an approved MDM app for Windows OS devices.
 Supports $filter (eq, ne, not).
   - `[IsManaged <Boolean?>]`: true if the device is managed by a Mobile Device Management (MDM) app; otherwise, false.
 This can only be updated by Intune for any device OS type or by an approved MDM app for Windows OS devices.
 Supports $filter (eq, ne, not).
-  - `[IsManagementRestricted <Boolean?>]`: Indicates whether the device is a member of a restricted management administrative unit, in which case it requires a role scoped to the restricted administrative unit to manage.
-The default value is false.
+  - `[IsManagementRestricted <Boolean?>]`: true if the device is a member of a restricted management administrative unit, in which case it requires a role scoped to the restricted administrative unit to manage.
+Default value is false.
 Read-only.
 To manage a device that's a member of a restricted administrative unit, the calling app must be assigned the Directory.Write.Restricted permission.
 For delegated scenarios, the administrators must also be explicitly assigned supported roles at the restricted administrative unit scope.
   - `[IsRooted <Boolean?>]`: true if device is rooted; false if device is jail-broken.
 This can only be updated by Intune.
-  - `[Kind <String>]`: Form factor of the device.
-Only returned if the user signs in with a Microsoft account as part of Project Rome.
+  - `[Kind <String>]`: Form factor of device.
+Only returned if user signs in with a Microsoft account as part of Project Rome.
   - `[ManagementType <String>]`: Management channel of the device.
 This property is set by Intune.
 Possible values are: eas, mdm, easMdm, intuneClient, easIntuneClient, configurationManagerClient, configurationManagerClientMdm, configurationManagerClientMdmEas, unknown, jamf, googleCloudDevicePolicyController.
-  - `[Manufacturer <String>]`: Manufacturer of the device.
-Only returned if the user signs in with a Microsoft account as part of Project Rome.
+  - `[Manufacturer <String>]`: Manufacturer of device.
+Only returned if user signs in with a Microsoft account as part of Project Rome.
   - `[MdmAppId <String>]`: Application identifier used to register device into MDM.
 Read-only.
 Supports $filter (eq, ne, not, startsWith).
   - `[MemberOf <IMicrosoftGraphDirectoryObject[]>]`: Groups and administrative units that this device is a member of.
 Read-only.
 Nullable.
 Supports $expand.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
-  - `[Model <String>]`: Model of the device.
-Only returned if the user signs in with a Microsoft account as part of Project Rome.
+  - `[Model <String>]`: Model of device.
+Only returned if user signs in with a Microsoft account as part of Project Rome.
-  - `[Name <String>]`: Friendly name of the device.
+  - `[Name <String>]`: Friendly name of a device.
 Only returned if user signs in with a Microsoft account as part of Project Rome.
   - `[OnPremisesLastSyncDateTime <DateTime?>]`: The last time at which the object was synced with the on-premises directory.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z Read-only.
 Supports $filter (eq, ne, not, ge, le, in).
-  - `[OnPremisesSecurityIdentifier <String>]`: The on-premises security identifier (SID) for the user who was synchronized from on-premises to the cloud.
-Read-only.
-Returned only on $select.
-Supports $filter (eq).
+  - `[OnPremisesSecurityIdentifier <String>]`:
   - `[OnPremisesSyncEnabled <Boolean?>]`: true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced; null if this object has never been synced from an on-premises directory (default).
 Read-only.
 Supports $filter (eq, ne, not, in, and eq on null values).
   - `[OperatingSystem <String>]`: The type of operating system on the device.
 Required.
 Supports $filter (eq, ne, not, ge, le, startsWith, and eq on null values).
   - `[OperatingSystemVersion <String>]`: Operating system version of the device.
 Required.
 Supports $filter (eq, ne, not, ge, le, startsWith, and eq on null values).
   - `[PhysicalIds <String[]>]`: For internal use only.
 Not nullable.
 Supports $filter (eq, not, ge, le, startsWith, /$count eq 0, /$count ne 0.
   - `[Platform <String>]`: Platform of device.
-Only returned if the user signs in with a Microsoft account as part of Project Rome.
+Only returned if user signs in with a Microsoft account as part of Project Rome.
+Only returned if user signs in with a Microsoft account as part of Project Rome.
   - `[ProfileType <String>]`: The profile type of the device.
 Possible values: RegisteredDevice (default), SecureVM, Printer, Shared, IoT.
   - `[RegisteredOwners <IMicrosoftGraphDirectoryObject[]>]`: The user that cloud joined the device or registered their personal device.
 The registered owner is set at the time of registration.
 Read-only.
 Nullable.
 Supports $expand.
   - `[RegisteredUsers <IMicrosoftGraphDirectoryObject[]>]`: Collection of registered users of the device.
 For cloud joined devices and registered personal devices, registered users are set to the same value as registered owners at the time of registration.
 Read-only.
 Nullable.
 Supports $expand.